Kristin Phillips-Hill

 Kristin Lee Phillips-Hill is a member of the Pennsylvania State Senate, representing the 28th Senate district.
 Prior to being elected to the Senate, she was a member of the Pennsylvania House of Representatives, representing the 93rd House district in York County, Pennsylvania from 2015 to 2019.
 Before entering state politics, she was a member of the Dallastown Area School Board from 2011 to 2014.

 Born in Camden, New Jersey, she graduated in 1984 from Cinnaminson High School.

+For the 2025-2026 Session, Phillips-Hill serves as the Majority Caucus Chair and sits on the following committees: